GeorgeBatch/kvasir-seg/README.md

     - Different architectures.
 Each in its own script.

 - notebooks:
-    - All working notebooks: EDA, experiments.
+    - All notebooks: EDA, validation results, testing predictions.

 - presentation:
     - Presentation slides for self-organized mini-conference at the Health Data Science CDT after completing the Deep Learning challenge.